omer-demircioglu/Super-Loto/README.md

 # Super Loto Number Generator

-A small gadget that creates 6 numbers (1-60) for every demand of the user.
+A small gadget that creates 6 number (1-60) row for super loto lottary game for every demand of the user.
 The user are welcomed for donation in Near token.

 [![Super Loto Demo](loom gif)](loomlink)

 # Cloning the project